National History Day

 They will become excited by history, connect the past to the present and learn 21st century skills.
 Engage your students in learning.
 Incorporate National History Day into your curriculum.
 The Kentucky Historical Society can help.

-- Students pick their own subject to research, based on the national theme
+- Students pick their own subject to research, based on the national NHD theme

 - They present their findings in a format of their choice: paper, website, documentary, performance or exhibit